Tension over changes to tiered response in Sarnia

 “We meet with our medical experts, our medical directors, as well has review literature in the medical field and determine what types of calls is there a benefit to having a tiered response,” says Lambton EMS Deputy Manager Jeff Brooks.

-“Some of the calls that were in our 2014 agreement, evidence now suggests that their really isn’t any benefit for a tiered response.
+“Some of the calls that were in our 2014 agreement, evidence now suggests that there really isn’t any benefit for a tiered response.
 So, an example for that would be someone with chest pain.
 In 2010 we gave people with chest pain oxygen as a routine practice, as an example.
-We no longer do that because we know that it’s actually, not only, not helpful but, in some cases, it’s detrimental.”
+We no longer do that because we know that it’s actually, not only not helpful, but in some cases it’s detrimental.”

+Brooks says there are still many calls where fire will be tiered.

-The current tiered response agreement was signed in 2014 other fire services in Lambton County signed new agreements in 2017.
+The current tiered response agreement was signed in 2014, while other fire services in Lambton County signed new agreements in 2017.

 “When someone’s lying on that kitchen floor after a heart attack, they don’t care about the uniform of the person that comes in there.
 They just want someone coming through that door as soon as possible.“